Sucat, Muntinlupa

-Sucat is an administrative division in southern Metro Manila, the Philippines.
-It is an urban barangay in Muntinlupa City with many high-rise condominiums and commercial establishments in the area.
-The area is also well known for the Sucat exit of the South Luzon Expressway and Metro Manila Skyway.
+Sucat is an administrative division in southern Metro Manila, Philippines.
+It is an urban barangay in Muntinlupa with many high-rise condominiums and commercial establishments.
+The area is also well-known for the Sucat exit of the South Luzon Expressway and Metro Manila Skyway.

 It is bounded on the north by Barangays Bagumbayan and South Daang Hari of Taguig; on the south by the Sucat River and Barangays Buli and Cupang; on the west by Barangays San Martin de Porres, Marcelo Green, San Antonio, and BF Homes of Parañaque; and on the east by Laguna de Bay.

 Etymology

-The name of the barangay, Sucat comes from the Malay and Filipino vernacular word sukat which means “measurement”.
+The name of the barangay comes from the Malay and Filipino vernacular word sukat, which means "measurement".
 Historically, the community was measured several times by the Posadas family when Don Juan Posadas, who at that time had a very close association with the Spanish government officials, was the mayor of Manila.
-He did acquire all the land that he wanted to measure.
+He acquired all the land that he wanted to measure.
+When it was a barrio, it was spelled as Sukat, apparently stylized in Tagalog.

 Subdivisions

 While barangays are the administrative divisions of the city, and are legally part of the addresses of establishments and homes, residents also include their subdivision.
-Listed below are subdivisions in this barangay.
+Listed below are the subdivisions in this barangay.